ktorio/ktor-documentation/topics/bearer-client.md

 ## Configure bearer authentication {id="configure"}

 A Ktor client allows you to configure a token to be sent in the `Authorization` header using the `Bearer` scheme.
-You can also specify logic for refreshing a token if the old one is invalid.
+You can also specify the logic for refreshing a token if the old one is invalid.
 To configure the `bearer` provider, follow the steps below:

 1. Call the `bearer` function inside the `install` block.
    ```kotlin